Jamalh8/Travel-app/README.md

 Secondly, I would seek to increase my test coverage to 100%, even though I used Selenium to test the missing coverage, I'd still like to get full coverage from the Unit test.

 Finally, I would plan to expand the application to have more information to display.

-An idea I have would be to have a date the user has visited a country.
+- An idea I have would be to have a date the user has visited a country.
 Using details of the date it'd like to display the date they've visited a country and put them into cronological order.
-This way the user will be track when they visited the country
+This way the user will be track when they visited the country.

+- Another expansion idea would be to display if a country has been visited by 'Male, 'Female', or 'Other' traveler the most.

+- One final idea I also have, at this moment, would be to display users based on age range.
+This will allow us to see which age bracket has the most travelers.

 ### Conclusion and learning from this project